singhkpratham/geocompr/03-attribute-operations.md

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">`raster` objects can contain values of class `numeric`, `integer`, `logical` or `factor`, but not `character`.
-To use character values they must first be converted into an appropriate class, for example using the function `factor()`.
+To use character values, they must first be converted into an appropriate class, for example using the function `factor()`.
 The `levels` argument was used in the preceding code chunk to create an ordered factor: clay < silt < sand in terms of grain size.
-See the [Data structures](http://adv-r.had.co.nz/Data-structures.html) chapter of @wickham_advanced_2014 for further details on classes.</div>\EndKnitrBlock{rmdnote}
+See the Data structures chapter of @wickham_advanced_2014 for further details on classes.</div>\EndKnitrBlock{rmdnote}

 `raster` objects represent categorical variables as integers, so `grain[1, 1]` returns a number that represents a unique identifier, rather than "clay", "silt" or "sand".
 The raster object stores the corresponding look-up table or "Raster Attribute Table" (RAT) as a data frame in a new slot named `attributes`, which can be viewed with `ratify(grain)` (see `?ratify()` for more information).